AnmolGithubx/LeetCode_Questions/README.md

-##LeetCode Solutions
+# LeetCode Solutions 🌟

-A collection of my solutions to various LeetCode problems, organized by topic or difficulty.
+Welcome to my collection of LeetCode problem-solving solutions!
+This repository serves as a personal archive and reference to track my progress, learn new concepts, and explore various algorithms.

+---

-##🚀 Getting Started
+## 🚀 Getting Started

-This repository serves as a personal archive and reference for my LeetCode problem-solving journey.
-Each solution is typically found in its own file, named after the problem (or a descriptive name).
+This repository contains a curated collection of solutions to LeetCode problems, organized by topics and difficulty levels.
+Each solution is housed in its own file, named according to the problem's title (or a descriptive name).

-##Prerequisites
+### Prerequisites

-No special prerequisites are needed to view the code.
-To run or test the solutions, you will need a suitable environment for the programming language used (e.g., Python, Java, C++).
+No special setup is needed to view the solutions.
+If you'd like to run or test them, make sure you have a suitable development environment for the relevant programming language (e.g., Python, Java, C++, etc.).

+---

-##✨ How to Use
+## ✨ How to Use

+### 1. Browse Solutions
-Browse Solutions: Navigate through the folders to find solutions for specific topics or problems.
+- Navigate through the folder structure to find solutions for specific topics (e.g., Arrays, Strings, Trees, etc.) or difficulties (Easy, Medium, Hard).

-Understand the Code: Each solution file aims to be well-commented for clarity.
+### 2. Understand the Code
+- Each solution file is commented for clarity, with detailed explanations and step-by-step breakdowns where necessary.

+### 3. Contribute (Optional)
-Contribute (Optional): If you find any issues or have suggestions for improvements, feel free to open an issue or a pull request.
+- Found a bug or have an idea for improvement?
+You're welcome to contribute!
+Just follow the steps below to make a pull request.

+---

-##💡 Problem Naming Convention
+## 💡 Problem Naming Convention

+To make it easy to locate specific solutions, I've followed a simple naming convention for the files:
+- **ProblemTitle.py** (or `.java`, `.cpp` depending on the language).
-Solutions are generally named after the LeetCode problem title, often with an indication of the programming language used (e.g., ProblemName.py, ProblemName.java).
+- Some files may include an additional indicator of the language used (e.g., `TwoSum.py`, `TwoSum.java`).

+---

-##🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute:
+I love collaborative learning!
+If you'd like to contribute to the repository:

-Fork the repository.
+1. **Fork** the repository.

-Create a new branch (git checkout -b feature/your-feature-name).
+2. Create a new branch:
+   `git checkout -b feature/your-feature-name`

-Make your changes.
+3. Make your changes.
+4. Commit your changes:

-Commit your changes (git commit -m 'Add new solution for XYZ problem').
+   `git commit -m 'Add solution for XYZ problem'`
+5. Push to your branch:

-Push to the branch (git push origin feature/your-feature-name).
+   `git push origin feature/your-feature-name`

-Open a Pull Request.
+6. Open a Pull Request with a description of your changes.

+---

-##📞 Contact
+## 📞 Contact

-If you have any questions or suggestions, feel free to reach out.
+If you have any questions, suggestions, or just want to chat about algorithms, feel free to reach out:

+- **Email**: [Your email here]
+- **LinkedIn**: [Your LinkedIn here]

+---

-## Made with ❤️ and lots of coffee.
+## Made with ❤️ and lots of ☕️